elyby/docs/source/en/skins-system.rst

    This endpoint is an analog of the
    `player profile query in the Mojang's API <https://wiki.vg/Mojang_API#UUID_-.3E_Profile_.2B_Skin.2FCape>`_, but instead of UUID user is queried by his nickname.
-Just like in the Mojang's API, you can append ``?unsigned=false`` part to the URL to get textures with a signature.
+Just like in the Mojang's API, you can append ``?unsigned=false`` to the URL to get textures with a signature.
 The response will also include an additional property with ``name`` **ely**.

    If the user has no textures, they'll be requested through the Mojang's API, but the Mojang's signature will be